|

 Instructions

-• In a small bowl, combine the mayonnaise, pickles, fresh dill, shallot, garlic, pickle juice, lemon juice, lemon zest, dried mustard, sea salt, and freshly cracked pepper, to taste; mix until well combined.
+• In a small glass jar, combine the mayonnaise, pickles, fresh dill, shallot, garlic, pickle juice, lemon juice, lemon zest, dried mustard, sea salt, and freshly cracked pepper to taste, mix until well combined.

-• Cover and refrigerator for at least 1 hour before serving.
+• Cover and refrigerate for at least 1 hour before serving.

 • Store sealed in an airtight container in the refrigerator.
 It should last a week or longer.